aivarsk/aivarsk.github.io/_posts/2026-07-04-tigerbeetle-without-olgp-database2.md

 errors = client.create_transfers([transfer])
 ```

+It fails with `CreateTransferResult.EXCEEDS_CREDITS` error because account has insufficient balance:

 ```python
 [CreateTransfersResult(index=0, result=<CreateTransferResult.EXCEEDS_CREDITS: 54>)]
 ```

 In some cases (subscriptions, fees, etc.), we consider an insufficient balance a transient error and want to retry later, when the customer might have a sufficient balance.
 But here’s the catch: repeating the same transfer with the same ID will complain about a previous failed(!) transfer already existing - [it’s a part of the official documentation](https://docs.tigerbeetle.com/reference/requests/create_transfers/#id_already_failed).
 This is not what I expected based on previous systems, but OK.
+Simply retrying it:

 ```python
 errors = client.create_transfers([transfer])
 ```

+It fails with `CreateTransferResult.ID_ALREADY_FAILED` error:

 ```python
 [CreateTransfersResult(index=0, result=<CreateTransferResult.ID_ALREADY_FAILED: 68>)]